thucldnguyen/thucldnguyen-gatsby-blog/src/content/pages/about.md

 ![Childhood](/assets/childhood-collage.png "Childhood pictures with mom and dad")

 Then in 6th grade, magic arrived: my mom’s friend gifted us her old **Intel 80386** computer.
 It felt like Christmas, Lunar New Year, and a lottery win all rolled into one.
 To put things in perspective, that machine cost roughly 3.6 ounces of gold — enough to buy half a hectare (1.2 acres) of rice paddy back in the 1990s.

 But to me, it was priceless.
 It was my window into a new world of technology and wonders.

 ![First Computer](/assets/intel-386.jpg "My very first computer looks a lot like this one")

 I still remember fumbling with the QWERTY keyboard, typing DOS commands and watching the screen obey like it was alive.
 When my dad helped me install Windows 3.1, I discovered CorelDraw and fell in love with digital art.
 Before long, curiosity turned into obsession.

 That obsession earned me a spot in an honors class for competitive programming in middle-school.
 I was coding for hours everyday, learning discrete mathematics, sorting algorithms, recursion, tree traversal, graph theory and so on.

 Although I loved solving academic problems like finding the shortest path using Dijkstra's algorithm, I was more drawn to moving pixels on the screen.
 My "wow" moment came when I built a [Tower of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi) game with a graphical UI on MS DOS using Pascal.
 It wasn't pretty but it worked and that was enough to make me feel like a wizard, realizing I could create something interesting out of thin air with just if-else statements, for loops, and a flicker of imagination.

 I competed in numerous contests — sometimes winning, sometimes losing, but always learning.
 My proudest (and most nerve-wracking) moment came in 9th grade when I won first prize in a city-wide programming contest in Ho Chi Minh City — a city of over ten million people and hundreds of thousdands of kids my age.

 What no one knew was that I almost blew it.
 I forgot to hit save halfway through, my floppy disk failed repeatedly, and I had to rewrite my code under brutal time pressure.
 I submitted my work not even sure if it was saved correctly.
 When the results came weeks later, I was stunned: I’d actually won a gold medal.
 It was the sweetest victory of my life.

 ![Prize](/assets/prize-collage.png "Winning gold medals")

 Programming wasn’t just a hobby — it was a lifeline.
 I knew it could pull my family out of poverty and open doors to a better future.
 My parents, especially my mom, encouraged me every step of the way.
 From her, I learned grit, empathy, and the joy of lifelong learning.
-(She's 64 now and still improving her French and English although she's already speaking them fluently)
+(She's 64 now and still improving her French and English)

 I went on to study at **Lê Hồng Phong** — one of Vietnam's most prestigious high schools, also in an honors class specialized in programming.
 Graduating from high school, it was a no-brainer to pursue Computer Science in university.
-Thanks to my background in competitive programming, I passed college programming courses with flying colors, graduating from **Hoa Sen University** as valedictorian.
+Thanks to my background in competitive programming, I graduated as valedictorian from **Hoa Sen University**.

 ![Graduate](/assets/graduate.JPG "Graduate")